andrewmayer515/mu-prediction-contest-legacy/README.md

 ## Configuration
 To configure new prediction contest results, you will need to create a `key.js` file under the data folder to enter the postgame results into (refer to [key-example.js](https://github.com/andrewmayer515/mu-prediction-contest/blob/master/data/key-example.js) for formatting).
 It may be easier to copy the contents of [key-example.js](https://github.com/andrewmayer515/mu-prediction-contest/blob/master/data/key-example.js) into `key.js` to start off.

-The results object in `key.js` is comprised of two parts: Questions and the URL.
+The results object in `key.js` is comprised of two required parts (Questions and URL) and one that is optional (Bonus).

 ### Questions
 A standard question has 4 main parts: an identifier, text, answer, and the type of question: